Game+

 Game+ is a Canadian English language specialty channel owned by Anthem Sports & Entertainment.
-Originally launched on March 4, 2014 as FNTSY Sports Network, Game+ is an off-shoot of GameTV focused on programming relating to fantasy sports, sports betting, Esports, outdoor recreation, poker, professional wrestling, and other competition and sports entertainment-based programming.
+Originally launched on March 4, 2014 as FNTSY Sports Network, the channel was relaunched in 2018 as an off-shoot of GameTV.

+Game+ primarily airs programming relating to fantasy sports, sports betting, Esports, and poker, as well as outdoor recreation, sports, and sports entertainment.

 History

 As FNTSY Sports Network

 The channel's origins begin in January 2013, when Anthem Media's subsidiary, Fight Media, was granted approval from the Canadian Radio-television and Telecommunications Commission (CRTC) to launch a television channel called "The League – Fantasy Sports TV," described as "a national, English-language specialty Category B service devoted to fantasy sports, allowing viewers to act as owners and assume all the responsibilities associated with operating real sports franchises, and allowing viewers to create, monitor, trade and discuss players on their teams with others also playing fantasy sports."

 In February 2013, Anthem acquired two fantasy sports analysis websites—RotoExperts and SportsGrid—to bolster content for the network.
 In March 2013, Anthem CEO Leonard Asper told the Toronto Star that the channel was expected to launch that September.
 He defended the network's concept by noting that "people thought 'How can there be an entire channel devoted to golf?'
 But now the Golf Channel is in 82 million homes", and that advertisers "leapt out of their chairs" when they learned that the network could appeal to both the traditional "baby boomer" demographic associated with fantasy sports, and the young male demographic that had also increasingly shown interest in fantasy.

 In December 2013, it was reported that the channel, now named FNTSY Sports Network, was expected to launch in Canada and the United States in March 2014.
 On January 14, 2014, Anthem Media announced the launch date for the channel as March 4, 2014.
 However, it was initially expected to launch only in the U.S. on that date with the Canadian launch limited to only an app and streaming online channel; that's until January 29, 2014 when Anthem Media announced it will launch in Canada the same day as the U.S. through a carriage agreement with MTS.
 The Canadian channel launched as intended on March 14; however, the channel's American counterpart subsequently launched 3 months later in the U.S. on Cablevision's Optimum TV service.

 In 2016, a 20% interest in the channel was sold to a group of various unnamed investors, which would subsequently be resold back to the Anthem at a later date.